adamcrowe/dev-notes/JS/Scope/this.md

 # `this`
+* `this` is the current lexical scope, else it's the window object

 * Defintion 1: `this` is the context we're currently operating within (the context is defined as what is available to us)
 * Defintion 2: Context refers to the value of `this` in a particular part of your code.
 Use `this` to refer to the current object.
 In general, `this` refers to the calling object in a method.